xieyy46/SingleMod-v1/README.md

 SingleMod models: https://github.com/xieyy46/SingleMod-v1/tree/main/models

 # Running SingleMod
-#Following our pipeline, beginners in DRS can easily generate single-molecule m6A profile
+#Following our pipeline, beginners in DRS can easily generate single-molecule m6A profile.
 #Welcome to use our test data for end-to-end practice; we also provide the expected results for each step: https://github.com/xieyy46/SingleMod-v1/tree/main/test

 1, basecalling # ignore, if your fast5 has been basecalled
 `guppy_basecaller -i fast5_dir -s basecall_output_dir -c rna_r9.4.1_70bps_hac.cfg -x 'auto'`
-* `fast5_dir`: path to directory containing your fast5 files (xxx.fast5)
+* `fast5_dir`: path to directory containing your fast5 files (xxx.fast5).
-* `basecall_output_dir`: path to directory containing outputs during basecalling process
+* `basecall_output_dir`: path to directory containing outputs during basecalling process.

 2, mapping and spliting bam file
 ```